Yitching/UserGuide_CS2101/README.md

 Mint is an all-in-one money managing app that helps you track your daily expenses, set budgets and long term financial goals(coming soon).
 It is optimized for use via a Command Line Interface (CLI).

+At Mint, we are all about enhancing your user experience.
+Mint allows you to efficiently key in entries with intuitive commands.
+You will also have access to tools such as budget warning and a variety of view options to help you better track your finances.

 As our team comprises university students, we hope that we can help fellow young adults in keeping track of their finances.
+We want to help you get started in your journey to financial freedom.

-Using this guide, you will be able to navigate the app and use all of its functionalities through step-by-step-instructions.
+The purpose of this guide is to help you to navigate the app and use all of its functionalities through step-by-step-instructions.

+- If you are a new user, click [here](#quickStart) to get started!

+- If you want to find out more about our features, click [here](#features)!

+- If you are unsure of where to start, you can refer to our [table of contents](#tableOfContent).

 <div style="page-break-after: always;"></div>

-## Table of Contents
+## <a name="tableOfContent"></a>Table of Contents

 - [Quick Start](#quickStart)
     - [Setting Up](#settingUp)